Wood-decay fungus

+Wood decay fungi are dependent on wood.
+Due to forestry, cutting trees and removal of decaying wood, many species are classified as threatened.

 Brown rot

 Brown-rot fungi break down hemicellulose and cellulose that form the wood structure.
 Cellulose is broken down by hydrogen peroxide (H2O2) that is produced during the breakdown of hemicellulose.
 Because hydrogen peroxide is a small molecule, it can diffuse rapidly through the wood, leading to a decay that is not confined to the direct surroundings of the fungal hyphae.
 As a result of this type of decay, the wood shrinks, shows a brown discoloration, and cracks into roughly cubical pieces, a phenomenon termed cubical fracture.
 The fungi of certain types remove cellulose compounds from wood, and hence the wood turns brown.

 Brown rot in a dry, crumbly condition is sometimes incorrectly referred to as dry rot in general.
 The term brown rot replaced the general use of the term dry rot, as wood must be damp to decay, although it may become dry later.
 Dry rot is a generic name for certain species of brown-rot fungi.
 Brown-rot fungi of particular economic importance include Serpula lacrymans (true dry rot), Fibroporia vaillantii (mine fungus), and Coniophora puteana (cellar fungus), which may attack timber in buildings.
 Other brown-rot fungi include the sulfur shelf, Phaeolus schweinitzii, and Fomitopsis pinicola.

 Brown-rot fungal decay is characterised by extensive demethylation of lignins whereas white-rot tends to produce low yields of molecules with demethylated functional groups.
 There are very few brown rot fungi in tropical climates or in southern temperate zones.
 Most brown rot fungi have a geographical range north of the Tropic of Cancer (23.5° latitude), and most of these are found north of the 35° latitude, corresponding to a roughly boreal distribution.
 Those brown rot fungi between latitudes 23.5° and 35° are typically found at high elevations in pine forest regions, or in coniferous forest regions such as the Rocky Mountains or the Himalayas.